-On average it may take two to four weeks to complete the registration process where there is no additional assessment required and all documentation is complete.
-One to three weeks from the day the application has been received, staff reviews the applicant's file to ensure it has all the required documents.
-The documents include those submitted by the applicant and those sent directly to the College by the educational institution.
+On average it may take two (2) to four (4) weeks to complete the registration process where there is no additional assessment required and all documentation is complete.
+One (1) to three (3) weeks from the day the application has been received, staff review the applicant's file to ensure it has all the required documents.
+The documents include those submitted by the applicant and those sent directly to the College by the educational institution and other organizations.
 If the file is incomplete, the College communicates with the applicant, regarding outstanding documents.
 This is usually done by email.

-Once the file is complete, College staff will review the file (within one to four weeks) to ensure that all requirements for registration are met.
+Once the file is complete, College staff will review the file (within one (1) to four (4) weeks) to ensure that all requirements for registration are met.
 If the applicant meets the registration requirements, the Registrar registers the applicant (issues a certificate of registration).
-College staff processes the registration fee and sends out a registration package (letter from the Registrar, Certificate of Registration, receipt, member manual).
+College staff process the registration fee and send out a registration package (letter from the Registrar, Certificate of Registration, receipt, member manual).